sooftware/Fairseq-Listen-Attend-Spell/README.md

 |Listen, Attend and Spell|-|5.4|14.5|
 |VGG-Transformer|-|5.8|14.1|

-※ Comparison criterion : WER (Word Error Rate)
+※ Comparison criterion: WER (Word Error Rate)
-※ Dataset : LibriSpeech 960h
+※ Dataset: LibriSpeech 960h
-※ The result of VGC-Transformer was obtained through Speech Recognition Example of fairseq
+※ The result of VGG-Transformer was obtained through Speech Recognition Example of fairseq

 ## Troubleshoots and Contributing
 If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sooftware/Fairseq-Listen-Attend-Spell/issues) on Github.